More than likely you offer some kind of mental health benefits. But is what you’re offering enough? Are the benefits effective?

 - A reputable mental health care partner – You want one with proven treatment efficacy and authentic customer references.

-To truly make a positive impact on your employees’ mental health, firms have to do more than just take about it.
+To truly make a positive impact on your employees’ mental health, firms have to do more than just talk about it.
 They need to intertwine it with company policies and processes.

 The good news is the pandemic has brought to light the importance of mental health care, and 73% of those surveyed have plans to bump up their behavioral health related investments, and 58% are placing mental health benefits at the front of the line over other offerings in 2021.